mne-tools/mne-python/doc/install/manual_install.rst

 .. code-block:: console

    $ conda update --name=base conda  # update conda
-   $ conda create --strict-channel-priority --name=mne conda-forge::mne
+   $ conda create --channel=conda-forge --strict-channel-priority --name=mne mne

 This will create a new ``conda`` environment called ``mne`` (you can adjust this by passing a different name via ``--name``) and install all